 He developed dysphagia, and symptoms worsened with recurrent exacerbations and worsening seen on MRI scans.
 He was treated with interferon beta-1a and steroids and seen at Massachusetts General Hospital for a fifth opinion.
 Two brothers had similar symptoms and carried a diagnosis of multiple sclerosis.
 A variety of lab tests were normal or inconclusive, including the absence of CSF oligoclonal bands.

-Below is the Diagnose screen in the SimulConsult Phenome analyzer with the pertinent positive and pertinent negative findings from the article.
+Below is the Diagnose screen with the pertinent positive and pertinent negative findings from the article.
 The diagnosis of CADASIL is suggested as having high probability.
-As expected, clicking on the Add tests tab would rank highest checking the NOTCH3 gene, which was abnormal.
+As expected, clicking on the Add tests tab would rank highest checking the NOTCH3 gene, which turned out to have a pathogenic variant.

-Subscribers to the software can load the findings in this case by opening the software and then clicking the share icon at the right of the toolbar and adding the following patient string:
+Subscribers to the software can load the findings in this case by clicking the following URL, which specifies these findings and onsets: